The original do-it-yourself travel guide to Europe SM

 When you compare the telephone to all the other means of communication it is a real bargain in cost and efficiency.
 It is much cheaper than the telegraph and far quicker than the mail, and you know you have someone on the other end listening.
 Perhaps you can send an email cheaper but emails can sit in e-purgatory for days before being opened.
 International telephone rates are one thing seemingly immune to inflation.
 In fact they have been going down, not up.
 It costs more to call from Europe to the United States than from the United States to Europe, though European rates have been falling quite substantially over the past few years.

 There are three basic ways to pay for your call from Europe: pay direct, reverse the charges, or use a phone company charge card.
 Within pay direct I include European telephone cards and charges to a normal credit card like VISA, Mastercharge, or American Express.
-Many public phones in Europe allow the use of these credit cards.
+Many public phones in Europe allow the use of these credit cards, but at a very high cost.

 For a very short phone call, it is probably cheaper to pay direct.
 There is no three minute minimum as there is for the collect and charge card calls.